bruceoutdoors/CS231n/README.md

 The course website: http://cs231n.stanford.edu/

 Here are my solutions for this above course, for the benefit of people who struggle greatly to solve them (like myself).
-I do not guarantee that my solutions are correct, so if you spot any errors do let me know.
+I myself (and some of my coursemates) did not enrolled in Stanford to take this course; I just have generous access to the course notes, lecture videos and assignment code, which is made public for everyone.
+Therefore I do not guarantee that my solutions are correct, so if you spot any errors do let me know.
+As of this writing I have yet completed the course material; completed assignments are marked [***done!***], otherwise they are as originally downloaded from the course site.

 Assignment list: